battle-tactics-strategies

 Siege Engines and Assault Techniques

 Roman engineers deployed ballistae (large torsion catapults firing stone or bolts), scorpiones (smaller precision bolt‑throwers), and battering rams shielded by mantlets.
 They built siege towers (turres) up to six stories tall, armed with catapults and drawbridges, and rolled them against enemy walls.
 Miners would tunnel beneath fortifications to collapse sections.
 Caesar’s siege of Avaricum (52 BC) involved an enormous ramp (agger) built against the walls, enabling final assault.
+The ramp was constructed from timber and earth, with a protective roof (vineae) to shield workers from enemy missiles.
 These combined‑arms siege methods overwhelmed Gallic strongholds that relied on natural defenses alone.

 Adaptation to Gallic Warfare